echeran/smile-of-murugan/webbook/chapter04.md

 authors.
 The stanzas are arranged according to a peculiar scheme: the stanzas bearing odd numbers belong to *pālai* (1, 3, 5, 7, ...) which means that half of the entire anthology is dedicated to *pālai*;
-poems bearing number 2, 8, 12, 18, 22, 28, etc. belong to the *kuriňcittiṇai*
+poems bearing number 2, 8, 12, 18, 22, 28, etc. belong to the *kuriñcittiṇai*
 (80 in all); poems bearing number 4, 14, 24.
 34. 44, etc. are
 *mullai* (40 in all); poems with number 6, 16, 26, 36, etc. are *marutam*
 (total 40), and all stanzas having ten or its multiples (10, 20, 30, etc.)